NoelV11/Secode/README.md

-# Secode
+# Secode: Insecure Code Detector
-Detecting Insecure Code and making your code
+"Detecting Insecure Code and making your code Secure!"
-Secure!

 ## Description

-SeCode is a CLI-based tool, that analyzes your C code, to find anomalies (insecure functions), that make your make your code insecure.
-As a precautionary measure, it will provide you with safer function alternatives, that you can implement on your code, to make it less exploitable.
+Secode is a App (or tool), that analyzes your code, to find Anomalies in your codes like insecure functions, that make your make your code insecure.

+### As a precautionary measure, it will provide you with safer function alternatives, that you can implement on your code, to make it less exploitable.

+## How is it Different
-SeCode is powered by a stringent and comprehensive ruleset, that can detect vulnerabilities pretty easily.
-Please understand that the ruleset will be updated regularly,as more vulnerabilities and exploits emerge, with use of insecure functions
+- SeCode is powered by a stringent and comprehensive ruleset, that can detect vulnerabilities pretty easily.
+Please understand that the ruleset will be updated regularly, as more vulnerabilities and exploits emerge, with use of say for example, insecure functions

-SeCode enforces the concept of 'Secure Coding', an often overlooked topic, during the development process of any software
+- Secode enforces the concept of 'Secure Coding', an often overlooked topic, during the development process of any software.

-## What does a SeCode scan on the submitted code provide?
+## What Does A SeCode Scan on The Submitted Code You Provide?

 - Vulnerability at hand
 - CWE Number associated with it
 - A brief description about the vulnerability
-- Alternative function that you can use - which is totally safe from exploits OR a precautionary measure/practice that can be performed,to prevent exploitation of code
+- Alternative function that you can use, like
+1. which are totally safe from exploits OR
+2. A precautionary measure/ Practice that can be performed, to prevent exploitation of code.

-## What do we aspire to do with this project?
+## Roadmap

 - Dockerize this tool, to provide support across all platforms
-- Extend functionalities within the tool - such as Web Code scanning (languages - JSON,HTML and PHP) and Application Code scanning (Kotlin)
+- Extend functionalities within the tool, such as 1.Web Code scanning of languages like JSON, HTML and PHP and 2.Application Code scanning like Java and Kotlin.